-Based in Trento, Italy, the Mestizo Saxophone Quartet formed in November 2017 while studying with renowned saxophonist Marco Albonetti and holds an active and diverse performing schedule throughout Italy.
-Mestizo is originally a word from Spanish, which translates to a person of mixed cultural ancestry - perfectly describing this quartet’s global diversity with members from Israel, Costa Rica, and the United States.
+Based in Florence, Italy, the Mestizo Saxophone Quartet was formed in 2017 while studying with renowned Italian saxophonist, Marco Albonetti and now holds an active and diverse performing schedule throughout Italy.
+Mestizo is originally a word from Spanish, which translates to a person of mixed cultural ancestry - perfectly describing this quartet’s global diversity from Israel, Costa Rica, and the United States.
 Consequently, we are most passionate about integrating music from each of our ethnic musical traditions, as well as playing pieces by composers from our home countries.
 We also enjoy exposing audience members to the virtuosic and diverse sounds of the classical/contemporary saxophone quartet.

 Meet the Members!

 Hailing from Athens, GA, Caroline is pursuing a Masters degree in saxophone performance at the F.A.
 Bonporti Conservatorio di Trento in Italy.
 She also holds a B.A. from the University of Georgia in the United States.
 As a soloist, Caroline has received prizes in numerous competitions including first place in the Hugh Hodgson Wind Ensemble Concerto Competition.
 As a chamber musician before forming Mestizo, she has advanced to the finals of both the North American Saxophone Alliance Quartet Competition and Music Teachers National Association Chamber Competition.
 Caroline is the recipient of the Kenneth Fischer Memorial Scholarship, UGA Directors Award of Excellence, Faenza SaxArts Scholarship.

 She has also performed concerts and music festivals across the United States, Italy, France, Croatia, Cyprus and San Marino.
 Her primary teachers include Marco Albonetti and Connie Frigo.